HewlettPackard/squest/docs/manual/advanced/jinja.md

 # Jinja templating

-[Jinja templating](https://jinja.palletsprojects.com/en/3.1.x/templates/) can be used in some part of the Squest configuration.
+[Jinja templating](https://jinja.palletsprojects.com/en/3.1.x/templates/) is applicable within specific sections of the Squest configuration.
+For example, Jinja templating enables the prefilling of a survey field for a day 2 operation using the specs of the instance.

 Jinja templating usage with `{{ instance }}` as context: